NateTheGreatt/bitECS/packages/classic/README.md

 Components are composable stores of data that describe an attribute.
 For example, position and mass might all be separate components.
 An entity's shape is defined by the components it has.

-`bitECS` is unopinionated about the shape a component store can have.
+`bitECS` is unopinionated about what storage type is used.
 Components can be any valid JS object.
-Note that `bitECS` uses reference to determine component identity.
+Reference is used to determine component identity.
 A [structure of array (SoA) format](https://en.wikipedia.org/wiki/AoS_and_SoA) is recommended for performance.

 ```ts
 // A SoA component (recommended for minimal memory footprint)